Modular Arithmetic

 # RSA Protocol: Sender I

-Alice wants to send message m
+Alice wants to send message m to Bob

 - Looks up Bob's public key (N, e)